visualboyadvance-m/visualboyadvance-m/README.md

 Nightly builds for Windows and macOS are at [https://nightly.vba-m.com/](https://nightly.vba-m.com/).

-**PLESE TEST THE NIGHTLY OR MASTER WITH A FACTORY RESET BEFORE REPORTING ISSUES**
+**PLEASE TEST THE NIGHTLY OR MASTER WITH A FACTORY RESET BEFORE REPORTING ISSUES**

 Your distribution may have packages available as well, search for